SamuelIvan99/esp8266-temperature/README.md

   #### Esp8266 and temperature sensor setup
   Watch this video - https://www.youtube.com/watch?v=YP34KloQvxE

-  Note: Be careful when playing with wires and check everythong twice just to be sure, because when you connect wrong pins together your temperature sensor can become very hot as a result.
-(Talking from my own experience)
+  Note: Be careful when playing with wires and check everything twice just to be sure, because when you connect wrong pins together your temperature sensor can become very hot as a result.
+(Talking from my own experience.)
   #### Arduino IDE setup
     ...
   #### MySQL database setup